I will show you how to make a DIY wooden serving tray with handles!

 I’m so excited to be sharing this fun trash to treasure project with you today!
 This great DIY Wooden Serving Tray is my new favorite piece on the dining room table, but it didn’t always look this way!

-I knew this piece of wood had tons of potential and after going back and forth about it for awhile, I decided to turn it into a serving tray.
+I knew this piece of wood had tons of DIY potential and after going back and forth about it for awhile, I decided to turn it into a serving tray with handles.
 Below I’ll outline the steps I took to turn this old piece of wood into a gorgeous wooden tray:

 DIY Wooden Serving Tray